 Since 1991 WIN has become active in European projects, especially in managing and coordinating scientific cooperation in European research and education programmes.
 Since 2008, WIN has been acting as operative partner or coordinator in European transnational projects.

 We feel obliged to exploit the vast variety of educational outcomes from our participation in European projects, and to transfer them into our daily activities.
 To this end, WIN has established an adult education programme that covers the most interesting areas.
 Courses and seminars take place in our seminar facilities in central Vienna.

 The project is addressed to seniors’ education organisations but as well to other professionals, carers and volunteers working with senior citizens.
 The latter are in close and direct contact with the senior citizens.
 However, they are usually not informed about the latest developments of ICT trainings.
 Our materials will provide them with an excellent source which they can use in their regular work with seniors to show and to explain which initiatives and programmes exist for older people to learn how to use online tools that improve their health and life quality.

 Within “Ageing in the Digital Age” it has been gathered a number of projects from each partner-country (and outstanding projects from some other countries, too) that qualify as best practice examples.
 A short summary of each project will be provided in all partner-languages, longer description is available in English.

 We would like to implement more best practice examples into our database.
 If you know of a project, programme, initiative or training material that sounds promising, please let us know.
 And now: please use our database-search and have a look at the various projects.

-In this place you will find our Catalogues in which we gather projects, programmes, initiatives, methods etc. that qualify as best practice examples in the field of Digital Competences of Seniors.
+In this place you can find our Catalogues in which we gathered projects, programmes, initiatives, methods etc. that qualify as best practice examples in the field of Digital Competences of Seniors.